 She has appeared variously as a speaker, presenter and chair-person/interviewer at the Hay Festival, Southbank Centre, Edinburgh International Book Festival, Latitude Festival, Green Man Festival, Manchester Literature Festival, Ideas Festival, RichMix and Jonathan Cape Poetry Day, among others.
-She has participated in festivals and events around in the world including in Trinidad & Tobago, Kerala, Nairobi, the Maldives, Erbil (Iraq), and Melbourne Australia, where she was an International Writer in Residence and a writing fellow at the Wheeler Centre.
+She has participated in festivals and events around in the world including in Trinidad & Tobago, Kerala, Nairobi, the Maldives, Erbil (Iraq), and Melbourne Australia, where she was an International Writer in Residence and Ambassador for Journalism at the Emerging Writers Festival and a writing fellow at the Wheeler Centre.

-She has interviewed leading authors, musicians and public figures including Salman Rushdie, Zadie Smith, Billy Bragg, Louis de Bernieres, Vikram Seth, Ian Rankin, Paul Theroux, Tracey Thorn, Julian Cope, Michael Nyman, and has worked as a columnist, critic and feature writer.
+She has interviewed leading writers, musicians, artists, politicians and public figures including Salman Rushdie, Margaret Atwood, Zadie Smith, Billy Bragg, Robert Macfarlane, Louis de Bernieres, Anne Michaels, Vikram Seth, Ian Rankin, Paul Theroux, Tracey Thorn, Julian Cope, Michael Nyman, Antonio Carluccio and Harriet Harman and has worked as a columnist, critic and feature writer.